Samarth2190/stringzy/README.md

 #### <a id="iscoordinates"></a>`isCoordinates(latitude, longitude)`

-Checks if given latitude and longitude are both valid.
+Checks if given latitude and longitude are valid coordinates.

 ```javascript
 import { isCoordinates } from 'stringzy';